adbar/htmldate/README.rst

 Features
 --------

-*htmldate* finds original and updated publication dates of web pages using a combination of tree traversal, common structural patterns, text-based heuristics and robust date extraction.
+*htmldate* finds original and updated publication dates of web pages.
 All the steps needed from web page download to HTML parsing, including scraping and textual analysis are handled.
 URLs, HTML files or HTML trees are given as input, the library outputs a date string in the desired format.

-*htmldate* provides following ways to date a HTML document:
+The library provides following ways to date a HTML document:

 1. **Markup in header**: common patterns are used to identify relevant elements (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncracies
 2. **HTML code**: The whole document is then searched for structural markers: ``abbr``/``time`` elements and a series of attributes (e.g. ``postmetadata``)